NEWS AND RECENT RESULTS

 SAINT PETERSBURG V BELFAST

-The Youth Sport Schools of Kalininsky, Saint Petersburg, Russia
+The Youth Sports Schools of Kalininsky, Saint Petersburg, Russia

 August 18-25, 2017

-Following a series of discussions with a chess academy in Russia, Mikhail Pavlov and Brendan Jamison have arranged a chess match between Saint Petersburg and Belfast.
-The trip to Russia will take place from Friday 18 to Friday 25 August 2017.
-Flights, visas and food budget are costing approximately £750 each but the chess academy is kindly providing basic accommodation in their school building and a mini-bus to transport our group around the city.
-We have 13 players and 2 parents signed up for the trip: Mikhail Pavlov, Brendan Jamison, Ross Harris, Jason Harris, Dexter Harris, Adam Fitzsimons, Edward Doak, Dmitry Zelenchuk, Daniil Zelenchuk, Mark Newman, Adrian Dornford-Smith, Barney McGahan and John Bradley.
+Mikhail Pavlov and Brendan Jamison arranged a chess match between Saint Petersburg and Belfast.
+The trip to Russia took place from Friday 18 to Friday 25 August 2017.
+Team Belfast featured 12 players: Mikhail Pavlov, Brendan Jamison, Ross Harris, Dexter Harris, Adam Fitzsimons, Edward Doak, Dmitry Zelenchuk, Daniil Zelenchuk, Mark Newman, Adrian Dornford-Smith, Barney McGahan and John Bradley.
 Further information can be found on the International Events Page

 During Spring 2017, a series of successful fund-raising tournaments allowed a contribution towards the flight costs for the 4 children travelling to Russia.
 A total of £600 was split into 4 travel awards of £150 each to Adam Fitzsimons (8), Dexter Harris (8), Daniil Zelenchuk (14) and Edward Doak (17).
 We then received some additional private donations and a generous £150 business sponsorship from Language Training Solutions which enabled us to contribute towards the child visas which are extremely expensive at £130 each so we greatly appreciate the added help with these costs.